Skip to content

-We have complied a list of the best places to eat in Cork City so you never go hungry when walking alongside the banks of the River Lee.
+We have compiled a list of the best places to eat in Cork City so you never go hungry when walking alongside the banks of the River Lee.

-Otherwise known as the Foodie Capital of Ireland, Cork is renowned for its great variety of delicious cuisine.
-You will find a restaurant for every type of taste, dietary needs and budget.
+Otherwise known as the Foodie Capital of Ireland, Cork is renowned for its wide variety of delicious cuisine.
+There is a restaurant for every taste, dietary need, and budget.

 25 Places to Eat in Cork City

-There are endless restaurants, markets and cafés for you to enjoy in Cork city.
-Whether you are looking for a quick bite to eat in cork or a sit down Michelin star meal, you are sure to find exactly what you need to satisfy your taste buds in the Rebel county.
+There are endless restaurants, markets, and cafés in Cork City.
+Whether you are looking for a quick bite to eat or a sit-down Michelin-starred meal, you will find exactly what you need to satisfy your taste buds in Rebel County.

 1. Joe’s & Bro’s

-Joe’s & Bros is so popular it has not one but two locations in Cork city.
-If you are looking for coffee, tea, sandwiches or sweet treats this is just the spot for you.
-Not many sandwiches come close to the ones that Joe’s & Bro’s make, you have to have one to know exactly what we mean.
-You will never want to eat another plain toastie every again.
-Joes & Bro’s does a variety of different sandwiches and you can choose to have your filings in toasted ciabatta bread or sourdough.
+Joe’s & Bros is so famous that it has not one but two locations in Cork City.
+This is just the spot for you if you want coffee, tea, sandwiches, or sweet treats.
+Not many sandwiches come close to the ones that Joe’s & Bros make; you must have one to know exactly what we mean.
+You will never want to eat another plain toastie again.
+Joe’s & Bros does various sandwiches, and you can have your fillings in toasted ciabatta bread or sourdough.

 A personal favourite of mine has to be the Sourdough Cluck Cluck sandwich.
-This includes grilled chicken, caramelised onions, siracha mayo and Monterey jack cheese, it has the perfect balance of sweetness with a hint of spice.
-Don’t forget to ask for a side of tater tots to really add to your scrumptious lunch.
+This includes grilled chicken, caramelised onions, siracha mayo, and Monterey jack cheese, which have the perfect balance of sweetness with a hint of spice.
+Don’t forget to ask for a side of tater tots to add to your scrumptious lunch.
 Other food options are sausage rolls, acai smoothie bowls and smoothies, croissants, cookies and brownies.
 The store in Gillabbey offers more brunch options.
-You can order in store and sit down or order online through their website for click and collect.
+You can order in-store and sit down or order online through their website for click-and-collect.

 Location: 22 Gillabbey Street and Winthrop Arcade